FusionAuth/terraform-provider-fusionauth/docs/resources/webhook.md

 ```

 ## Argument Reference
+* `tenant_ids` - (Optional) The Ids of the tenants that this Webhook should be associated with.
+If no Ids are specified and the global field is false, this Webhook will not be used.
 * `connect_timeout` - (Required) The connection timeout in milliseconds used when FusionAuth sends events to the Webhook.
 * `description` - (Optional) A description of the Webhook.
 This is used for display purposes only.
 * `events_enabled` - (Optional) A mapping for the events that are enabled for this Webhook.